RSG-Engineering/Simple-QRCode/README.md

 	There is also this line of code
 	Dim qrCodeImage As Bitmap = qrCode.GetGraphic(8)
 	The 8 determines the size of the image which may also be subject to chage

+ I Have also Inluded the Imputs and Outputs from the code